 One of the best developments that the world of digital health has seen in the recent years is the increased focus on taking behavior change into account.
 Intrinsic motivation is getting prioritized these days, which is a good thing.

 The thing is, people understand the things that are healthy for them, in terms of lifestyle choices, exercises, and diet, but embracing those good habits is still not as easy as it seems.

-- Gamification and its role in digital health in future
+Gamification and its Role in digital health in the Future

 Gamification is all about using game design mechanics, techniques, and style to the non-game applications for engaging the users, solving their problems, and making their mundane tasks more engaging and fun.
 When you think of it in terms of digital health, it is being used in health and wellness apps for disease prevention, self-management, adherence to medication, and improving medical know-how.

 In most of the health and wellness apps that deal with weight loss, adherence to medication, or self-management, gamification will work in one of the three given ways: